 While you’re being treated for breast cancer, you may not have the energy you once did or be able to move your body as easily as before.
 You may also notice swelling in your arm, hand, or chest area after surgery.
-Swelling that occurs right after surgery is common and usually resolves with time.
+Swelling that occurs right after breast cancer surgery is common and usually resolves with time.
 If the swelling persists, you may have a condition called lymphedema.If you have any physical problems that start after surgery or during treatment, tell your doctor or nurse so that he or she can refer you to one of our rehabilitation professionals.
 A physical therapist is available at the Evelyn H. Lauder Breast Center to educate and treat people with lymphedema or limited mobility after surgery, and can advise you on when it’s safe to return to daily activities.

 We offer comprehensive physical therapy and occupational therapy services to women undergoing breast cancer treatment as inpatients and outpatients at our state-of-the-art Outpatient Rehabilitation Center.
 Our specialists will work closely with you, your family, and your medical team to enhance your quality of life throughout treatment, recuperation, and life after cancer.